 5. Anita Grant Aloe Vera Conditioning Shampoo

-This is UK based natural hair product company founded by a Black British lady, Anita Grant, who started whipping her own hair products in her kitchen, back in 2005.
-Her products ships worldwide at affordable rates.
+This is a UK based natural hair product company founded by a Black British lady, Anita Grant, who started whipping her own hair products in her kitchen, back in 2005.
+Her products ship worldwide at affordable rates.
 This shampoo comes in a glass bottle to preserve the integrity of the plant-based ingredients in this product.

 Product Claim: Our deep-cleansing formula gently removes residual, gunk and build-up left on your hair and scalp, encourages blood flow, and awakens the follicles and cells.